Big Bathroom Shop

 Photo Credit: jojotastic

-The nerve loves bright indirect sunlight and thrives with regular water (always keep soil moist, you can maintain luscious leaves with a midst ever day).
+The nerve loves bright indirect sunlight and thrives with regular water (always keep the soil moist, you can maintain luscious leaves with a midst ever day).

-When it comes to taking care of a begonia always avoid over watering or even wet soil.
+When it comes to taking care of a begonia always avoid over-watering or even wet soil.
 These beautiful greens love slightly moist soil, so it’s best to let them dry out between waterings.

 Begonias also require, when fully grown, fertilizer fluid at half the strength.
 This helps maintain a healthy, full plant.